 Dealing with unfair or harsh contractsThe Independent Contractors Act 2006 allows independent contractors to ask a court to set aside or change a contract if it's harsh or unfair.
-For more information about unfair contracts and the Act, please call the business.gov.au at 13 28 46.
+For more information about unfair contracts and the Act, please call business.gov.au on 13 28 46.
 Business.gov.au also has tools and resources on negotiating good contracts, tax and super obligations and managing disputes.

 Case Study: Starting business as an independent contractor